zenml-io/zenml/docs/book/advanced-guide/practical/stack-recipes.md

 ### Deploying a recipe 🚀

-{% hint style="info" %}
-To use the stack recipe CLI commands, you will have to install some optional dependencies with `zenml`.
-Run `pip install "zenml[stacks]"` to get started!
-{% endhint %}

 Detailed steps are available [in the README](https://github.com/zenml-io/mlops-stacks#-list-of-recipes) of the respective stack's recipe but here's what a simple flow could look like: